Deaf Lottery Prize Home 2026: Complete Brisbane & Queensland Guide

 | Yourtown | $3M home or $3M cash | Gold Coast | 20 May 2026 |

-Each operator operates as a separate registered charity.
-The Deaf Lottery's revenue supports hearing loss services and advocacy.
-Endeavour Lotteries, Dream Home, and Yourtown serve different charitable purposes.
-Before entering any draw, verify the operator's ACNC registration and confirm where ticket revenue flows.
+Each operator is a separate registered charity.
+The Deaf Lottery funds hearing loss services.
+Endeavour Lotteries, Dream Home, and Yourtown serve different causes.

 Understanding Your Odds in a Prize Home Draw

-Most prize home operators set a target ticket cap—the maximum number of tickets they will sell.
-This caps your worst-case odds.
-For example, if Deaf Lottery capped sales at 50,000 tickets, your absolute worst odds were 1 in 50,000—far better than any number lottery.
+Most operators set a ticket cap.
+This is the most tickets they will sell.
+If Deaf Lottery capped at 50,000 tickets, your worst odds were 1 in 50,000.
+That beats any number lottery.

 - Prize home lottery (50,000 tickets): 1 in 50,000